rick427/Moviez/README.md

 ## API's

-All the movies and information provided on Moviez are real and are constantly updating in real-time.
+All the movies and information provided on Moviez are live and are constantly updating in real-time.
 This is made possible with TMDB's REST API's.
-The endpoints used for this app can be found in the context directory
+Making requests to TMDB's endpoints requires an **Access Key**, which can be gotten by creating a free account with them on https://www.themoviedb.org/.

 ## How to run

 1. Clone or download the repo above
-2. In the root folder, run _npm install_ to get all the necessary dependencies
+2. In the project root directory, run _npm install_ to get all the necessary dependencies
+3. Create a .env file in the project root directory and paste your access key from TMDB like so;
+   REACT_APP_MOVIE_ACCESS_KEY=_your key here_
-3. Run _npm start_
+4. Run _npm start_
-4. Enjoy 😊
+5. Enjoy 😊

 ## Live URL